PennyLaneAI/qml/demonstrations_metadata_guide.md

 * The `categories` field is a list of strings.
 These strings will determine which categories the demonstration shows up in on the live site.
 The category string must exactly match that given for the title in `demonstrations/demonstrations_categories.metadata.json`.
 * You can leave the `tags` field empty for now.
 * The `previewImages` field is a list of images used in search results and other listings for the demonstration.
 One must be the default thumbnail to use, and must have the type `thumbnail`.
 Another can have the type `hero_image`, which is generally a larger version of the image.
 In all cases, the `uri` field must be a relative path to the image from the root of this repository.
+    * 'Hero images' (which are actually just large thumbnails), live in `/qml/_static/hero_illustrations`.
+    * Regular thumbnails live in a folder alongside the main demonstration `.py` file (which has the same name as the file, minus the extension).
 * The `seoDescription` field should be the same as the description given in the Python file.
 This should ideally be close to 150 characters long (but not over), and end with a full stop.
 * The `doi` field can be left empty for now.
 * The `canonicalURL` field must be `/qml/demos/` + the file name of the demo without the `.py` ending.